StephenW30/My_database_MIT6830/README.md

 Process recording：

-    Up to now, several labs have been finished, including Lab1, Lab2 and the first 2 exercises of the Lab3.
+    Up to now, several labs have been finished, including Lab1, Lab2 and Lab3.
 Those coding has passed the Unit test and System test provided for each exercise.

+    tip:
+    in Lab3, rewrite the iterator in HeapFile to accelerate the speed of searching so that it can pass the QueryTest, otherwise, error will occur.